cchauve/AGO-pipeline/doc/manual.md

 Reconciled gene trees are computed using either `GeneRax` (from an MSA per family), `ALE` or `ecceTERA` (both from a sample of gene trees per family).
-Reconciled gene trees are used by `DeCoSTAR` to compute ancstral gene adjacencies and are required to be provided in the
+Reconciled gene trees are used by `DeCoSTAR` to compute ancestral gene adjacencies and are required to be provided in the
 <a href="http://phylariane.univ-lyon1.fr/recphyloxml/">recPhyloXML</a>
 format.